 Biodiversity Preservation

 Biodiversity, the variety of life on Earth, is essential for the health of our planet.
-Ecotourism helps preserve biodiversity by supporting the conservation of diverse ecosystems and promoting sustainable practices.
+Ecotourism helps preserve biodiversity by supporting the conservation of diverse ecosystems and promoting sustainable hotel practices.

 Nature walks and birdwatching tours are excellent examples of ecotourism activities that highlight the importance of biodiversity.